alexkrolick/mdx-observable/README.md

 ### Usage outside MDX

-~~Technically `mdx-observable` doesn't depend on MDX for anything, but since it uses a singleton for a cache, it is not a good fit for state management in an app.~~
+~~Technically `mdx-observable` doesn't depend on MDX for anything, but since it uses a singleton for a cache, it is not a good fit for state management in an app.~~ Fixed

 ### Warning about blank lines in JSX